m-minasyan/youtube-hide-watched-video-extension/docs/frontend-guidelines.md

 - Async/await for asynchronous operations
 - Destructuring where appropriate
 - Clear variable naming
+- Normalize Chrome API usage to work with promise and callback behaviors

 ### DOM Manipulation
 - Use querySelector for single elements